Welcome

 Introduction

 A deed is the primary instrument for transferring legal title to real property.
-For a transfer by deed to be effective, certain formalities must be satisfied.
-These include proper execution, delivery, and acceptance.
-Recording the deed is not required for validity between the parties, but it is essential for protecting the grantee's interest against third parties.
-Understanding these requirements is essential for MBE success.
+For a transfer by deed to be effective, certain formalities must be satisfied: the deed must be properly executed, delivered, and accepted.
+Recording the deed is not required for validity between the parties, but it is central to resolving priority disputes with later purchasers and creditors.

 Formal Requirements for a Valid Deed